kojix2/GFA-spec/GFA1.md

 # `J` Jump line (since v1.2)

 Jump lines are the mechanism to define the connections of segments which can not be associated with a particular overlap or sequence.
-Basic usecase is to represent 'gaps' corresponding to unassembled regions, most commonly due to absense or low quality of sequencing data.
+Basic usecase is to represent 'gaps' corresponding to unassembled regions, most commonly due to absence or low quality of sequencing data.

 `J`-lines specification generally follows one for `L`-lines, using columns 2-4 to specify connected segments and their respective orientations.
 The only difference is that 6th column specifies a signed integer `Distance` (instead of the `Overlap` `CIGAR` string) -- estimated distance between the segments.